Pvt. J. C. Garrett

-When the maneuvers ended, the members of the 192nd Tank Battalion, which did take part in the maneuvers, remained behind at Camp Polk.
+From September 1 through 30, the 192nd Tank Battalion took part in maneuvers in Louisiana.
+After they ended, the battalion was ordered to Camp Polk instead of returning to Ft.
+Knox as had been expected.
 The members of the battalion had no idea why they were being kept there.
-What they were told on the side of a hill was that they were being sent overseas.
+What they were told, on the side of a hill, was that they were being sent overseas.
 It was at this time that members of the battalion, 29 years old or older, were allowed to resign from federal service.
 Replacements for the released men were taken from the 753rd Tank Battalion.
 J.C. had his name drawn and was assigned to B Company of the 192nd.

-Sunday night, November 9th, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11th.
-During the night, while they slept, the ships had crossed the International Date Line.
-On Saturday, November 15th, smoke from an unknown ship was seen on the horizon.
+On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
+It was at this time it was joined by, the heavy cruiser, the U.S.S.
+Louisville and, another transport, the S.S.
+President Calvin Coolidge .
+Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
+During the night, while they slept, the ships had crossed the International Dateline.
+On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country.